waldoapp/waldo-cli/README.md

 ## <a name="usage">Usage</a>

-Typically, you will invoke the `waldo upload` command from a build phase in your Xcode project in conjunction with a configuration file.
+Typically, you will execute the `waldo upload` command from a “run script” build phase in your Xcode project.

-See ??? for details.
+See [here] for details.

 ## <a name="credits">Credits</a>